How I Have Tough Financial Conversations with My Partner

 Learning to Speak the Same Financial Language

-Our turning point was not a perfect conversation.
-It was simply the moment we stopped pretending these differences did not bother us.
-We sat down and talked about more than just numbers.
+Our turning point was not a single conversation.
+It was simply the moment we stopped pretending these differences did not exist.
+We sat down and calmly talked about more than just numbers.
 We talked about what money meant to us emotionally.

 To him, money represents safety and dignity.
 To me, it represents freedom and self-worth.